 Some of the usual suspects marveling at the sound of the SCR-522 Autotune: Stand Back !!

 Above: In the display area we find Chuck’s GRC-109 system with the elusive UGP-12 generator and GRA-71 code burst keyer.
-Chuck fired up the Genny and it was quite quiet – and little smoke.
+Chuck fired up the Genny and it was very quiet – and little smoke.
 It had been painted white along with its transit case sometime in the past.
 Prior service at Ice Station Zebra perhaps?

 More indoor operating displays: